-Light the Stairs
+3. Light the stairs

 Does your home come with stairs?
 Make sure you have plenty of light at the top and bottom of stairs to prevent slips and falls.
 Use bright lights and make sure hallways and dark areas in the home are well-lit at night with nightlights.
-There are many low voltage plug-in lights that are useful for this.
+There are many low-voltage plug-in lights that are useful for this.

 In the state of Washington, your new dwelling is supposed to include a carbon monoxide detector and smoke alarm.
-Make sure these are available for every floor in the home, and are preferably near the bedrooms.
-Ideally, you should use the devices that are either hard wired or plugged in, with a battery backup in case of a power outage.
+Make sure these are available for every floor in the home and are preferably near the bedrooms.
+Ideally, you should use devices that are either hard wired or plugged in, with a battery backup in case of a power outage.

 Take the time to develop a fire escape plan that identifies two exits out of every room and where to meet outside.
-This may also involve installing a roll up escape ladder for bedroom windows, and practicing fire drills with your family.
+This may also involve installing a roll-up escape ladder for bedroom windows, and practicing fire drills with your family.
 You should also have fire extinguishers set up in the home, and know how to use them.
 Ask for guidance from your local fire department.

-A full 40% of fires start in the kitchen, with the cook top being the common culprit.
+A full 40% of fires start in the kitchen, with the cooktop being the common culprit.
 Never leave burners unattended when in use, and store flammable materials such as paper towels and pot holders in a safe place.
 Make sure you are familiar with how to correctly use your stove.
 For barbecue stoves, keep your grill at least 10 feet away from your house with no overhead obstructions.
-Check your gas lines for leaks during each use, and replace when worn.
+Check your gas lines for leaks during each use, and replace them when worn.

-It’s a good idea to install grab bars in shower stalls, and add non-slip materials inside your tubs and showers.
+It’s a good idea to install grab bars in shower stalls and add non-slip materials inside your tubs and showers.
 Add this safety measure to stairs, decks, and slippery surfaces.
 It’s only going to take one stubbed toe or sore tailbone to make you wish you installed these safety features.

-Do you have aluminum wiring, or an old circuit panel?
+Do you have aluminum wiring or an old circuit panel?
 It may be time to get an upgrade.
 Bad wires can short out and start a fire, and aluminum wiring is dangerous to continue to use.
 Signs of trouble are frequent tripped breakers, lighting that flickers, and a tingling sensation when you touch a wall switch or appliance.
 Replace old circuit breakers with arc-fault circuit interrupters, which cut the electricity when they sense danger.
 Consider replacing wiring that’s more than 40 years old.

 When was the last time you cleaned out the lint buildup in your dryer?
 This is another great topic to find a how-to video for on YouTube.
 Brush or vacuum out buildup around the lint filter every few months.
 Hire a pro to clean out the cabinet every two years.
 And don’t forget to clean out your vent.